-Three Colors: Blue is the first part of Kieslowski's trilogy on France's national motto: Liberty, Equality, and Fraternity.
-Blue is the story of Julie who loses her husband, an acclaimed European composer and her young daughter in a car accident.
-The film's theme of liberty is manifested in Julie's attempt to start life anew free of personal commitments, belongings grief and love.
-She intends to spiritually commit suicide by withdrawing from the world and live completely independently, anonymously and in solitude in the Parisian metropolis.
+The first part of Kieslowski's trilogy on France's national motto: Liberty, Equality, and Fraternity.
+'Blue' is the story of Julie who loses her husband, an acclaimed composer and her young daughter in a car accident.
+The film's theme of liberty is manifested in Julie's attempt to start life anew, free of personal commitments, belongings, grief or love.
+She intends to numb herself by withdrawing from the world and living completely independently, anonymously and in solitude in the Parisian metropolis.
 Despite her intentions, people from her former and present life intrude with their own needs.
-However, the reality created by the people who need and care about her, a surprising discovery and the music around which the film revolves heals Julie and irresistably draws her back to the land of the living.Written by
+However, the reality created by the people who need and care about her, a surprising discovery and the music around which the film revolves heal Julie and draws her back to the land of the living.Written by

 44 of 64 people found this review helpful.

 Was this review helpful to you?

 | Report this